 Lead affects all the major body systems – affected animals may show signs of weakness, inability to fly and leg paralysis.
 Therefore, untold numbers more die as a result of lead affecting their ability to find food or evade predators.
 Population level impacts are inevitable for some including some of Europe’s most threatened species.

 For people eating game meat shot with lead, the fragments and particles of lead create levels of the toxin which would never be allowed in other meats.
 Food safety agencies warn of the effects to children and pregnant women primarily due to lead’s neurotoxic effects, and warn of the dangers of frequent consumption of game meat with impacts including kidney disease and increased blood pressure.

 Fishers who caste their own weights at home can expose themselves and their families to highly toxic lead fumes.

 Domestic animals grazing on land contaminated by lead ammunition from both sports shooting or hunting can result in loss of animals, economic impacts to farmers and food safety issues.
 Cases include serious incidents in poultry and domestic ducks and deaths of cattle.

 There is overwhelming scientific evidence of the toxic effects of lead ammunition on our health.
 Dozens of European and other scientists, medics and veterinary health professionals have written open letters and consensus statements on this.

-Hunters do not need to stop what they are doing, they just need to change their ammunition.
+Hunters and fishers do not need to stop what they are doing, they just need to change their ammunition and fishing weights.